Cosmopolitan (magazine): Bachelor of the Year

-Cosmopolitans November issue features the hottest bachelors from all 50 states.
+The November issue of Cosmopolitan showcases the most attractive bachelors from all 50 states.
 Pictures and profiles of all the bachelors are posted on www.cosmopolitan.com, where readers view and vote for their favorite, narrowing it down to six finalists.
 A team of Cosmopolitan editors then selects the Bachelor of the Year, who is announced at an annual party and media event in New York.
-The 50 bachelors generally appear on programs such as The Today Show.
+The 50 bachelors generally appear on programs such as Today.